paulfitz/dylan/README.md

 Result
 =======

-(Part Dylan, part network - can you tell which is which?) (of course you can)
+(Part Dylan, part network - can you tell which is which?) (of course you can) (I picked prompts for extend.sh, then pasted in the lines it flagged as good).

 ```
 Oh, where have you been, my blue-eyed son?